AkashHN002/Hospitality-Management-Using-AI-And-LLMs/README.md

-# Hospitality Management Using AI And LLMs
+# AI-Driven Guest Experience Personalization System for Hospitality

 This repository contains all the projects done under Infosys speringboard Internship showcasing the implimentation of LLM.
 Tasks includes-
 - Creating mock CRM dataset for sentiment analysis and Using API for impliment LLM locally.